Improving Surgical Training Programme (IST)

 - Before ARCP we will assess trainees’ performance on 6 fixed tasks on the Portable Laparoscopic Simulators to ensure they have attained a good standard

-A course booking system has been developed on TURAS Learn for trainees to book onto the General Anatomy Training Days and Monthly Training Days which are separated into East and West of Scotland.
+A course booking system has been developed on TURAS Learn for trainees to book onto the Monthly Training Days which are separated into East and West of Scotland.
 To access this booking system and book onto each training day please make sure trainees have a TURAS Learn account and click on the link below:

 IST TURAS Booking System